 Having possession and playing high up the pitch should not equate to defensive fragility and reactivity.
 Although there were some teething issues in his first season at the Etihad, Guardiola has proved that ‘Positional Play’ in the offense can not only aid the retention of possession, but can also guard against fatal counter attacks.

-During his 9 full seasons as a manager, Guardiola’s teams have always been recognised for their goal-scoring exploits.
-However, they have actually failed to finish as the league’s top scorers on 5 occasions.
-Meanwhile, they have conceded the fewest in all but one campaign, his first year at City.
+During his nine full seasons as a manager, Guardiola’s teams have always been recognised for their goal-scoring exploits.
+However, they have actually failed to finish as the league’s top scorers on five occasions.
+Meanwhile, they have conceded fewest in all but one campaign, his first year at City.
 Think of all the teams that work throughout the week on remaining compact out of possession, forcing the opponents out wide, and dealing with crosses.
 None of those sides managed to achieve a better goals conceded record than Pep.

 In light of this impressive stat, it’s hard to argue against the idea that ‘attack is the best form of defence’.
-But as I’ve already mentioned, it’s not as simple as just attacking as much as possible, or even keeping the ball for as long as possible.
+But as mentioned, it’s not as simple as just attacking as much as possible, or even keeping the ball for as long as possible.
 It takes positional training to ensure that every player knows their role in maintaining a desirable shape in possession, so that the moments out of possession are more easily managed.
-Pep’s players play close enough to together to enable seamless retention of possession and effective combination play.
-While also distancing themselves far enough part to achieve good coverage of the entire space, occupying all the important zones and allowing for easy progression up the pitch.
+Guardiola’s players play close enough to together to enable seamless retention of possession and effective combination play.
+While also distancing themselves far enough apart to achieve good coverage of the entire space, occupying all the important zones and allowing for easy progression up the pitch.

 “Do you know how Barcelona win the ball back so quickly?
 It’s because they don’t have to run back more than 10 metres as they never pass the ball more than 10 metres.”